 Our work would not be possible without the fantastic partnerships we have with the trusts and foundations who share our commitment to increasing access to books to support literacy, education and development in poor countries.
-Many support our core book provision programme across sub-Saharan Africa and the Occupied Palestinian Territories while others fund specific library development projects, some of which are outlined below.
+Many support our core book provision programme for sub-Saharan Africa and our small programme in the Occupied Palestinian Territories while others fund specific library development projects, some of which are outlined below.

 We are very keen to develop new partnerships with charitable trusts and foundations and are committed to providing high-quality funding reports to all our donors.
-If you share our vision and would like to find our more, please do get in touch with Jacqui Scott on 020 7733 3577 or by email.
+If you share our vision and would like to find our more, please do get in touch with Heather Rutledge or call us on 020 7733 3577.

-The Elsevier Foundation’s ‘innovative libraries in developing countries’ programme is funding the development of health sections in 15 Kenyan libraries from 2010-2012, training 30 librarians, and making essential health information available to health providers.
-Exciting new partnerships are being developed and the health sections set up in 2010 are being used by local health officers, health lecturers, nurses, peer educators, community health workers, traditional birth attendants and medicine doctors.
-Read a full project outline here.
+The Elsevier Foundation’s ‘innovative libraries in developing countries’ programme funded the development of health sections in 15 Kenyan libraries from 2010-2012, training 30 librarians, and making essential health information available to health providers.
+Exciting new partnerships have been developed and the health sections are used by local health officers, health lecturers, nurses, peer educators, community health workers, traditional birth attendants and medicine doctors.
+Read more about the project here.

 We are also extremely grateful to the following: